walles/waitinator/README.md

 ## TODO

-- Make the ETA screen input box not look like crap in Firefox on Android.
-Can be reproduced using Chrome on a computer with mobile emulation mode and a narrow enough screen.
 - Don't crash when going to the second screen and then back to the first screen again.
 Right now (on web) we crash on the periodic 0.5s timer.
 - Add a reset button somewhere?